CapgeminiTechHub/Amazon-web-services-1/Documentation.md

 From here we used a personal git hub repository to make sure the most up to date, working version of the code was available.

 We initially developed intents separately because Luke was using java 8 and Jakir was using python.
-Python was decided upon as a common language because of its easy of learning.
+Python was decided upon as a common language because of its ease of learning.
 Also there was a lot more support for python alexa skills.

 # Meeting on 26/07/2018